This Web page last updated Aug 14 2012.

 Check my list of S-100 Web sites for other Web pages about S-100 computers and CP/M, closely related to use of Heath's 8-bit systems.

-There are two other sites who use the Heath name with permission.
+There are at least two other sites who use or used the Heathkit name with permission.
 Robert Doerr bought the Heath "Hero" robot name and all the leftover parts, and offers support and info via his Web site.
 And, the Heathkit virtual museum is referenced on the Heathkit site, at http://www.heathkit-museum.com/.
 That site said they had permission to use the Heathkit name and links back to "heathkit.com."

 If you have any corrections to the above information I'd appreciate a contact: please include appropriate references so I can confirm that info.
 I am not responsible for errors or omissions in the above info, use it at your own risk.